JetBrains/teamcity-documentation/topics/artifacts-migration-tool.md

 * `--remove-artifacts-in-source` — delete copied artifacts from the source storage.
 Artifacts that were not copied will not be removed.
 * `--reset-migration-plan` — discard the current migration plan.

-For example, the following command moves artifacts from the target Amazon S3 storage.
+For example, the following command moves artifacts from the given Amazon S3 storage to a currently active storage.

 ```Shell
 migrate.bat --project="SampleProject" --source="PROJECT_EXT_2" --remove-artifacts-in-source